ErikLundJensen/master-labs/lab-ocp-01/README.md

 The username and password are given by instructor.
 First you need to fork this repository.

-Create a repository with your username (e.g "user01") by forking the "master-labs" repository found here:
+Fork the repository below and give the new repository the same name your username (e.g "user01"):
 https://bitbucket.org/ocplabadmin/master-labs.git

 You may write answers and comments into your forked repositories.